When you are a grown-up, road trips are fantastic!

 Man, having a toddler in your car is messy.
 It doesn’t get better either, just warning you.

 Make sure you take some disposable bags with you on your road trip.
-You will absolutely find a use for them.
-They will fill up super quickly.
-I guarantee you that!
+You will find a use for them.
+They will fill up super quickly, and I guarantee you that!

 Save your car, take some bags.

 I have been on a few road trips with my son.
 Some of them lasted for many hours at a time.
-If you are planning a road trip with your toddler, this checklist will be handy!
+So if you are planning a road trip with your toddler, this checklist will be handy!

 The most important thing about a road trip is that you all get out of the car occasionally to get some exercise.
 Being cooped up in a car for hours and hours is only going to frustrate your toddler and will make your toddler hate traveling.

 Also – during your road trip, you must stick to speed limits and pay attention to the road at all times.
 If your toddler requires your attention, pull in somewhere safe to deal with it.